AOEpeople/TYPO3-Imgix/README.md

 For a detailed description about the options, take a look at the [documentation][8].

 ### Include
-To include the extension just add the two static template files to your template record.
+To use this extension you have to add a static template file to your template record.

+ 1. "imgix: Common Constants (imgix)"

+Now you have to take a decision for one of the supported integrations:

+#### AngularJS
+For AngularJS you have to add these two static template files to your template record:

+ 1. imgix: Load Angular Extbase-Plugin for further usage (imgix)
+ 2. imgix: Include Angular-Module files into page (imgix)

+#### jQuery
+For jQuery you have to add these two static template files to your template record:

- 1. "imgix: Load Plugin for further usage"
+ 1. imgix: Load Jquery Extbase-Plugin for further usage (imgix)
- 2. "imgix: Include JS files into page"
+ 2. imgix: Include Jquery-Plugin files into page (imgix)

 ### Usage